ARTICLE 1 – NAME AND PURPOSE

 6. President will be equal co-signer on checks with fellow officers.

-7. Complete new officers, committee chairs, reports, etc. by deadline.
+7. Must complete new officers, committee chairs, reports, etc. by deadline.

 8. Appoint all committee chairs, appointed positions, and special committees as may be required, with the approval of the Executive Committee.